rfrost10/Image-Comparator/README.md

-# IImage Comparator and Classifier
+# Image Comparator and Classifier

 Purpose: Set up a static webpage and server to host classifier/pairwise comparator tasks for images